 How much does your service cost?

 Your first call is absolutely free.
 We want to learn more about your dog and we want you to learn everything you want to know about us and our service.
 So, let’s get started that way.
 After that you pay for your consultations one-at-a-time.
-Initial consultations are $225.
-Follow ups are $150.
+Your first online consultation is 90 minutes ($275).
+Follow ups are $175 online or $195 in-person for clients in our service area.
 You decide how many to schedule and how frequently.
 There is no extra charge for our daily support between visits.
 Feel free to use your online training journal, email, or send us videos of your progress.
 We are here for you every day.

 How many visits will it take to fix my dog’s behavior issues?